When It’s Just You: Single Parenting

 single parentingThe weather this month has been so unpredictable, but so is life and single parenting.

 When I see that there is a forecast that will throw me off schedule, I’m thinking, “No!
 Not again!”
-So when it’s snowing and the weatherman says schools will likely be closed or we will have a delay the next morning, I know my 11-year-old son and eight-year-old daughter will be jumping up and down with excitement.
-But all I will think about is WORK.
+So when it’s snowing, and the weatherman says schools will likely be closed or we will have a delay the next morning, I know my 11-year-old son and eight-year-old daughter will be jumping up and down with excitement.
+But all I will think about is work.

 1. Check out the local YMCA or Boys & Girls Club in your area.
-They may have a drop-in early morning or full-day program.
+They may have a drop-in early morning or a full-day program.

 3. Contact your school principal and see if they know of any resources in the area.